Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update.

-* Agent resource status contain the previous and current status.
-Refer to `axway central get dat,ta -o yaml`
+* Agent resource status contains the previous and current status.
+Refer to `axway central get dat,ta -o yaml`.

 ### Amplify Gateway agents enhancements

-* Amplify central CLI has been updated to configure the agent with the proper "latest release".
-The Docker command is no more referring to "latest" tag but the latest official release tag.
+* Amplify Central CLI has been updated to configure the agent with the proper "latest release."
+The Docker command no longer refers to the "latest" tag.
+Instead, it now refers to the latest official release tag.

 ### Amplify AWS Gateway agents enhancements

-* Amplify central CLI has been updated to configure the agent with the proper "latest release".
-The Docker command as well as the EC2 instance start script are no more referring to "latest" tag but the latest official release tag.
+* Amplify Central CLI has been updated to configure the agent with the proper "latest release."
+The Docker command, as well as the EC2 instance start script, no longer refer to "latest" tag.
+Instead, they refer to the latest official release tag.

 ### Amplify Azure agents enhancements

-* Amplify central CLI has been updated to configure the agent with the proper "latest release".
-The Docker command is no more referring to "latest" tag but the latest official release tag.
+* Amplify Central CLI has been updated to configure the agent with the proper "latest release."
+The Docker command no longer refers to "latest" tag.
+Instread, it refers to the latest official release tag.

 ### Amplify Istio agents enhancements